pminina01/readthedocs/Stack-Trace-Layout-Renderer.md

 ## Examples

 ### Raw

+Note: To get the filenames and line numbers, include the PDB files.
+Note: Prior NLog 4.4.7, the result was always `<filename unknown>:0:0  `

-    Main at offset 638 in file:line:column <filename unknown>:0:0
+    Main at offset 638 in file:line:column file1.cs:100:10
-    TestLogging at offset 590 in file:line:column <filename unknown>:0:0
+    TestLogging at offset 590 in file:line:column testlogger.cs:30:10
-    WriteToLog at offset 112 in file:line:column <filename unknown>:0:0
+    WriteToLog at offset 112 in file:line:column testlogger.cs:10:20

 ### Flat
     Program.Main